The Numbers Speak: LinkedIn as a B2B Performance Driver

 4. Engage Contextually

-- Comment, like, or share a prospect’s post with an informed perspective
+- Comment on a prospect’s post with an informed perspective

-- Connect their strategy to an industry trend
+- Connect their strategy to something happening in their industry

-- Mention a detected buying signal (new hire, project, fundraising round)
+- Mention a detected intent signal directly: a new hire, a project, a funding round

 Advanced Techniques for Maximizing LinkedIn Impact